 If you are one to neglect proper diet by eating lots of food that are high in purine such as red meats, meat organs, scallops and mussels, beer and alcohol beverages, or if your body has been producing too much purine or is unable to sufficiently release it from your body, and if you have been neglecting your Vitamin C, then chances are, your body’s uric acid level is beyond unhealthy.
 If this is how you have lived thus far, you should start living healthy and read about the simple instructions on how to lower uric acid.

 Uric acid is an important substance in the kidneys that functions as your body’s antioxidant.
 It also helps maintain and regulate your blood vessels and other internal organs.
 Moreover, the uric acid is in charge of the excretory processes in your body through urine and stool.

 Image Credit: Wikimedia

 A high uric acid level can primarily cause attacks of gout, a type of arthritis that is caused by crystallized uric acids in the joints.
 Aside from gout, high uric acid has no direct implications for the body.
 However, this could lead to other complications such as kidney failure, high blood pressure, and heart diseases.

 More information from Wikipedia.

 How to lower uric acid, then?

 To start getting your health back on track, you can start by lowering uric acid levels through increasing your body’s alkalinity.
-To achieve this, the intake of alkaline-rich foods such as fruits and vegetables are highly recommended.
-Increase in alkalinity in the body has the natural effect of lowering acidity in general, including uric acid, thus countering your uric acid levels.
+To achieve this, the intake of alkaline-rich foods such as fruits and vegetables is highly recommended.
+An increase in alkalinity in the body has the natural effect of lowering acidity in general, including uric acid, thus countering your uric acid levels.